Class: Puppet::Application Abstract

 end

-return @run_mode if @run_mode and not mode_name
+return @run_mode if @run_mode and !mode_name

 require_relative '../puppet/util/run_mode'

-@run_mode = Puppet::Util::RunMode[ mode_name || Puppet.settings.preferred_run_mode ]
+@run_mode = Puppet::Util::RunMode[mode_name || Puppet.settings.preferred_run_mode]

 end